SharePoint/sp-dev-docs/docs/solution-guidance/Use-composed-looks-to-brand-SharePoint-sites.md

 The site layout is pulled from the Master Page Gallery of any master pages that have accompanying .preview files.
 A .preview file is required for a master page to appear as an option in the **Change the look** UI (**Site Settings** > **Look and Feel** > **Change the look**).

-To make a master page available from the Site Layout drop-down menu, create a .preview file that corresponds to the .master page.
+To make a master page available from the **Site Layout** menu, create a .preview file that corresponds to the .master page.
 The .preview file displays thumbnail images for the composed look and the preview section to the right of the **Change the look** options on the designbuilder.aspx page.

 ### Background image

 You can change the background image of a composed look by choosing **Change**.
 This opens an upload dialog box that you can use to upload an image file.
 You can also drag your own image onto the background preview.

 ## Create custom themes
-<a name="sectionSection1"> </a>

 To create a custom theme:

 1. Go to **Site settings**, and under the Web Designer Galleries heading, select **Themes** > **15**.
-A list of .spcolor and .spfont files appears, as shown in Figure 3.
+A list of .spcolor and .spfont files appears, as shown here.

-    **Figure 3.
-Theme Gallery**

     ![Screenshot of the Theme Gallery showing fontscheme and pallette files](media/76e9b4f3-5838-4cd8-9f2f-33a0c94bfddd.png)

 2. Download a copy of one of the .spcolor files (for example, Palette001.spcolor) and open it in a text editor.

 3. Edit the copied .spcolor file to reflect your design guidelines.
 For example, if you have a black font for main body text, edit the file to change the line `<s:color name="BodyText" value="444444" />` to `<s:color name="BodyText" value="000000" />`.

 4. For each HTML element, add your color.